fastapi/fastapi/docs/en/docs/tutorial/dependencies/classes-as-dependencies.md

 ...is what **FastAPI** will actually use to know what is the dependency.

-From it is that FastAPI will extract the declared parameters and that is what FastAPI will actually call.
+It is from this one that FastAPI will extract the declared parameters and that is what FastAPI will actually call.

 ---